Deception at Scale: Deceptive Designs in 1K LLM-Generated Ecommerce Components: Study 1: How LLMs Produce Deceptive Designs

-Our first condition tested different LLMs, to assess whether some models are more likely to produce dark patterns than others.
-The specific versions used were Claude 3.5 Sonnet \cite{a:58}, GPT-4o \cite{a:18}, Gemini-2.0-flash-exp \cite{a:19}, and CodeLlama-34b-Instruct \cite{a:20}.
-These models were selected because: (1) as coding is becoming more accessible to non-experts, ChatGPT, Gemini, and Claude are among the most popular commercial LLMs available to general users \cite{a:57}; (2) including CodeLlama allows comparison of performance between non-commercial and commercial LLM; (3) these models are all fine-tuned with code datasets \cite{a:58, a:20, a:18, a:62}.
+\subsubsection{Condition 1: Varying Ecommerce Components}

-\subsection{Condition 2: Varying Ecommerce Components}
+In this study, we used 15 ecommerce component descriptions as the dataset for LLM generation.
+Previous studies found that deceptive designs have become increasingly common on ecommerce websites \cite{mathur2019, Moser2019}, and LLMs are able to reproduce these patterns when generating ecommerce interfaces \cite{krauss2025}.
+We sought to capture a more complete picture of where and how deceptive designs emerge across the shopping experience when generated by LLMs.

-The second condition in our experiment tested different components of ecommerce websites (or widgets).
-Our study focused on ecommerce, because previous work has identified a significant number of dark pattern instances in this context~\cite{a:9}.
-We selected 13 commonly seen components (see Table \ref{tab:widgetdescriptions}) on shopping websites and wrote one-sentence descriptions for each, all following a consistent format.
+To select a broad range of ecommerce components, we first referred to the industry white paper, \textit{Ecommerce UX Benchmark Analysis}, by the Baymard Institute \cite{Baymard}, which conducted qualitative UX audits of 279 leading ecommerce sites, primarily in the United States and Europe.
+The report divided ecommerce sites into eight major sections.
+Seven of these were used as sources by this study for selecting components ( first column of Table \ref{tab:widgetdescriptions}).
+The remaining section, “Site-wide Features”, was excluded from the study because its definition is broad and its elements are already covered by the other seven categories.
+We then broke each section down into commonly seen page types ( second column of Table \ref{tab:widgetdescriptions}).
+For each type of page, we manually selected one to two key UI components with which users typically interact, resulting in a total of 15 representative UI components ( third column of Table \ref{tab:widgetdescriptions}).

-These components were selected because of their relevance and importance for ecommerce websites based on two considerations: (1) We first identified seven features that were either essential for users to complete their shopping tasks or assist them in the process, including search, product details, shopping cart, checkout, shipment tracking, and customer reviews; (2) We then included six more components that represented common strategies used by services to enhance user engagement, such as featured products, promotional information (e.g., sales banners and discount offers), membership mechanisms (e.g., signup and unsubscribe options), and newsletter subscriptions.
-Table~\ref{tab:widgetdescriptions} lists all component descriptions.
-These descriptions were carefully reviewed by the authors to ensure they were neutral, free of bias, and did not provide any information that might lead towards dark patterns.
+The final set of ecommerce components included both functionality essential for users to complete their shopping tasks, including search, product details, and shopping cart, as well as common strategies used by services to enhance user engagement, such as featured products, promotional information (e.g., deal banners and discount offers), membership mechanisms (e.g., sign-up and unsubscribe options).
+An ecommerce component was added to the baseline prompt (§\ref{section:prompt-design}) for each round of data generation, as shown in Table \ref{tab:llm_prompt}.